jschr/trail-status-app/README.md

 **Opening the region, keeping a specific trail closed**

-_Trails open but stay off Glasglow side! #trailsopen #glasgowclosed_
+_Trails open but stay off Glasgow side! #trailsopen #glasgowclosed_

 You can configure the trails and hashtags for your region after logging in at https://trailstatusapp.com.
 Note that the app is not yet approved by Facebook so you will need to be invited as a tester.
 Open an issue if you want an invite.